Agile Project Management | By Larry Port | Read time minutes

 A Sprint is an iterative unit of time, typically a one, two, or four week period.
 The term and concept comes from project management techniques in the software industry.
 As is the case with law, software companies must drive forward highly complex projects with little or no room for error.
 Over time, controls and methodologies like Agile Project Management (and more specifically, the Scrum variation of it) arose to tackle the challenge of software creation.

 Sprints allow teams to leverage incremental improvements.
 When a company decides to work in two-week Sprints, it has the opportunity to reflect, make adjustments, and plan every fourteen days based on events and conditions.
-Ken Schwaber, in the seminal Agile Project Management with Scrum, underscores the importance of the iteration, calling it "the skeleton and the heart" and that the entire Scrum system "hangs all of its practices on an iterative, incremental process skeleton."
+Ken Schwaber, in the seminal Agile Project Management with Scrum (Developer Best Practices), underscores the importance of the iteration, calling it "the skeleton and the heart" and that the entire Scrum system "hangs all of its practices on an iterative, incremental process skeleton."

 Using Sprints is a disciplined way to pull back from the trench warfare of day to day activities and overlay much needed perspective on business.
 To understand exactly how law firms might employ Sprints, it helps to understand the core mechanics that comprise one.